 FUN FACT: The Titanic was en route to Chelsea Piers before meeting its tragic fate in the middle of the Atlantic Ocean.

-Celebrities that lives in Chelsea neighborhood:
+What Celebrities Live in Chelsea

 |Cameron Diaz||Actress, Producer, Author, Model|